piet-de-leeuw/JavaScript-Projects/README.md

 ### Calculator
 In this project we created a basic calculator, thats usable in the browser.
 We used JavaScript HTML and CSS.

+### Pizza_Project
+In this project I have build a menu were people can order pizzas and see the cost.
+I used HTML, CSS and JavaScript.